joshbegley/nyt-latest/README.md

-**She Made Things Better Down Where It’s Wetter, and Now She’s Retiring**\
+**She Made Things Better Down Where It’s Wetter**\
-`Julie Packard discusses highlights of her four decades with the Monterey Bay Aquarium, which she has led since it opened.`\
+`Julie Packard discusses highlights of her four decades with the Monterey Bay Aquarium, which she has led since it opened.
+She’s now stepping back from the role.`\
 https://nytimes.com/2025/01/15/science/julie-packard-monterey-bay-quarium-retire.html

 **Did You Lose Your Home in the California Fires?
 We Want to Hear From You.**\